-Gary Johnson v.
-Commission on Presidential Debates, No. 1:15cv-1580 (D.D.C.) - This case was filed on September 28, 2015, and asserts antitrust claims under the Sherman and Clayton Acts.
+Clayton Acts.
 It asserts that the Commission on Presidential Debates is a commercial enterprise and is prohibited from holding debates and excluding all but the major party candidates.
-The Defendants have filed a motion to dismiss, which is pending.
+The Defendants filed a motion to dismiss, which was granted in August.
+The Plaintiffs appealed.
+The appeal is No. 16-7107.
 Plaintiffs' counsel is Bruce Fein: (202) 465-8727; bruce@feinpoints.com.

 Level the Playing Field v.
 Federal Election Committee, No. 1-15-cv-01397: This case challenges the FEC's failure to act upon, and constructive denial of, an administrative complaint against the Commission on Presidential Debates.
 The Plaintiffs filed an Amended Complaint in January 2016, to reflect that the FEC formally denied the administrative complaint in December 2015.
-They moved for summary judgment on April 6, 2016.
+They moved for summary judgment on April 6, 2016, and the FEC filed a cross-motion for summary judgment.
+Briefing on the summary judgment motions was completed in July 2016, and the motions remain pending.
 The case has generated some interest, with amicus briefs filed by the Commission on Presidential Debates and the Independent Voters Project.
 Plaintiffs' counsel is Alexandra Shapiro, Shapiro Arato LLP: ashapiro@shapiroarato.com; 212-257-4881.